jonaprieto/flask-ponywhoosh/README.rst

 Example
 --------

 After installing the package.
-Clone this repository in order to run the example or just download the source.
+You can clone this repository in order to run the example or just download the source.

 .. code:: bash